harishsambasivam/blog/content/_index.md

   <div class="home-content">

 I'm Harish — but you might stumble across `@harishsambasivam` in some corners of the internet.
-I spend most of my time building backend systems, thinking about scale, observability, and the calm beauty of well-architected infrastructure.
+I'm a backend engineer with experience building product features for B2B, SaaS companies.
+Currently, I'm building a GRC platform at Scrut.io, where I focus on scalable backend systems and infrastructure.

-I enjoy tinkering with distributed systems, monitoring, and the occasional side project that makes me pause and think.
+I like working on distributed systems, monitoring, and enjoy learning through side projects.

-Outside of work, I’m happiest with soil on my hands — a natural farming enthusiast trying to grow slow and steady in my backyard garden.
-I’m learning the flute, one breath at a day 😂, and I love getting around on my cycle 🚲.
-Most evenings, you’ll find me on the Kollidam river bridge, watching fishermen work and birds 🦢 drift by.
-It’s where things feel still — and full of life for me.
+When I'm not coding, you'll find me in my small backyard garden, trying to learn the flute, or cycling around village.
+I love spending quiet evenings and sometimes mornings by the nearby river #riverside #stories, watching the fishermen and birds go about their day.

   </div>